accupara/crave/README.md

 The latest stable version of `crave` can be download from the [crave GitHub](https://github.com/accupara/crave/releases) page.
 Pick the binary for your platform.
 For Windows users, download and unzip the contents into a folder.

+Alternatively, your administrator approved version of crave can be downloaded from the "Downloads" page in the Crave UI.

 When running crave, you might be asked to give permissions to a program called `chisel`.
 Please allow this program to run and accept connections.

 ## Syntax